 In Gail Bowen’s The Endless Knot, Canadian journalist Kathryn Morrissey writes a controversial book about the way certain wealthy and celebrated families treat their children.
 In doing so, she blows the proverbial lid off of the lives of these ‘nice’ people.
 And one of them, Sam Parker, is so incensed by what Morrissey has done that he shoots at her, wounding but not killing her.
 Parker is arrested and put on trial for the crime, with Zack Shreve as his attorney.
 Shreve’s lover is political scientist and academic Joanne Kilbourn, who covers the trial for Nation TV.
 When Morissey is later murdered, both Kilbourn and Shreve get involved in the investigation.
 As they do, we find out how important it is to many people to appear to be happy and doing well, even when they are neither.

 We also see that in Wendy James’ The Mistake.
 Jodie Evans Garrow is living what most people think of as a happy life.
 She’s in a lasting marriage to a successful attorney, she has two healthy children and she herself is as you might say ‘just fine.’
-Then her daughter Hannah is injured and taken to the same Sydney hospital where years before, Jodie herself gave birth to another child Ella Mary.
+Then her daughter Hannah is injured and taken to the same Sydney hospital where years before, Jodie herself gave birth to another child Elsa Mary.
 When a nurse at the hospital remembers Jodie, she asks what happened to the baby.
 Jodie says she was given up for adoption but there are no adoption records.
 It’s not long before other people also start wanting to know what happened to the baby.
-That leads to the question of whether Jodie herself might have had something to do with Ella Mary’s disappearance.
+That leads to the question of whether Jodie herself might have had something to do with Elsa Mary’s disappearance.
 Matters steadily spiral out of control until Jodie is an outcast.
 One of the worse ‘sins’ she commits, from the viewpoint of both her husband Angus and his mother, is letting anyone suspect that everything isn’t fine and happy in the Garrow family.
 For both of those people it’s extremely important to preserve the ‘happy family’ front.
 In the end, as we find out what really happened to Ella Mary, we also find out how removing that mask has torn the family apart.